pasitconsulting/ansible/README.md

       [insert the cert from syslogng-server /etc/pki/tls/certs/[syslogng-server]/[syslogng-server]_chain.pem
       -----END CERTIFICATE-----

+**NOTE: the cert needs 2 spaces on each line indentation**

 2) run the playbook:-

-    ansible-playbook /etc/ansible/playbook/syslogng-server.yml
+    ansible-playbook /etc/ansible/playbook/syslogng-clients.yml

+3) copy newly generated client cert to your clipboard

+       ls -l /etc/pki/tls/certs
+     you should see a directory with the syslogng client name and a pem cert below it

+       cat /etc/pki/tls/certs/[syslogng-client]/[syslogng-client].pem

-3) add the client certificate to the syslogng **server** role variables file, this time adding in the client certificate that has just been generated, i.e
+4) add the client certificate to the syslogng **server** role variables file, this time adding in the client certificate that has just been generated, i.e

        vi /etc/ansible/roles/ansible-role-syslogng/vars/main.yml
        #syslogng_client_cert: |
       -----BEGIN CERTIFICATE-----
-      [insert the cert from syslogng-client /etc/pki/tls/certs/[syslogng-clientr]/[syslogng-client]_chain.pem
+      [insert the cert from syslogng-client /etc/pki/tls/certs/[syslogng-client]/[syslogng-client]_chain.pem
       -----END CERTIFICATE-----

+**NOTE: the cert needs 2 spaces on each line indentation**

-4) rerun the playbook
+5) rerun the playbook

        ansible-playbook /etc/ansible/playbook/syslogng-server.yml

-5) check the certs folder
+then check the cert store and see it now has both a client and server .pem file

     ls -l /etc/pki/tls/certs
+  you should see a directory with the syslogng server name and a pem cert below it & ditto for the client